 All screenwriters are encouraged to apply.
 Director of the Baltimore Film Office Debbie Donaldson Dorsey emphasizes, “The Baltimore Screenwriters Competition nurtures all levels of writers and the many wonderful Baltimore stories waiting to be told.”
 The deadline for submissions is January 16, 2023, by 5:00 p.m.
 The application and full guidelines APPLICATION

 Submitted scripts receive coverage from students in the Johns Hopkins University and Morgan State University screenwriting programs and by local screenwriters and producers.
 The final screenplays are judged by industry professionals in film and television, including producers and writers working on projects for HBO and other studios.
-The top entries in each category will win cash prizes and are scheduled to be announced during the 2023 Maryland Film Festival in May 2023.

 In 2022, the 17th annual Baltimore Screenwriter Competition judges Nina Noble, Ken LaZebink, MK Asante, and Annette Porter awarded “Sanctuary” by Jeffrey Brady, “Mobius Hoops” by C.P.
 Englander, and “Horror Fans” by Teddy Duvall & Casey Penz in the features category, and “Love Culture” by Dimitri Callwood-Jackson, “The Whole Point” by Warren Greenberg, and “Crafty Lane” by Elena Moscatt in the shorts category.
 Previous Baltimore Screenwriters Competition winners have also received Saul Zaentz Innovation Fund Fellowships, including 2020 Baltimore Screenwriter Competition winners Stephen Schuyler for "Like You Think You Know Me," and Chung-Wei Huang for "Squeegee Boys" who both shot their films in Baltimore.